When you spend $100 at a local Ridgway business, approximately $68 is reinvested into our community.

 Local purchases support local salaries (our friends' and neighbors’ salaries), which in turn supports our friends' and neighbors' local purchases.

 Local businesses support their own growth by making purchases from other local merchants.
-This includes professional services like accounting, construction and website design, and supplies like printing as well as local produce and meat for our restaurants.
+This includes professional services like accounting, construction, and website design, and local supply purchases like printing as well as local produce and meat for our restaurants.

-The Town of Ridgway’s primary revenue source is sales tax.
-Therefore, your local purchases directly support all of the town services that we rely on as a community, including water, sewer, local roads, infrastructure, maintenance, police and emergency services, and our town parks.
+The town of Ridgway’s primary revenue source is sales tax.
+Therefore, your local purchases directly support all of the town services that we rely on as a community, including water and sewer, local roads, infrastructure and maintenance, police and emergency services, and our town parks.
 All of these services are dependent on local purchasing activity.